Do I need a lawyer?

 No. The Commission does not appoint attorneys to represent litigants who appear before it.
 As a service to those who appear before the Commission, Commission staff maintain a list of legal services organizations that provide free or low cost legal assistance to low income persons.
 The Commission does not endorse any legal services organization.

-The illinois Human Rights Act: Coverage and Enforcement
+The Illinois Human Rights Act: Coverage and Enforcement -English

 Definitions of Terms